Isangeles/LunYouQuotes/README.md

-## INTRODUCTION
+## Introduction
-LunYuQuotes is simple bash script that displays one random quote from Lun Yu(Analects of Confucius) in your bash.
+lyq(Lun Yu Quotes) is simple bash script that displays one random quote from Lun Yu(Analects of Confucius) in your bash.

 ![gf1](/lyq_preview.gif)